 Explore this immersive digital space, showcasing significant moments and inspiring resources achieved during the PONToon project.

-We are delighted to share an online exhibition marking the culmination of our three-and-a-half-year partnership with PONToon.
+We are delighted to share an online exhibition marking the culmination of our three-and-a-half-year partnership with PONToon – a project, led by The University of Portsmouth, CCI, aiming to engage, support and upskill women in digital technologies to aid employment.
 Produced by Project Assistants Hannah Buckingham, Sasha Damjanovic, Vera Hadzhiyska, Eleanor Harwood-Todd, Ellie Higgins and Alice Karsten, the exhibition showcases the achievements of partners, collaborators and beneficiaries over the course of the project.
 Looking to the future, the online space also houses new resources that foster digital autonomy and features original artwork by young women artists Ruth Alderton, Beth Ewen, and Keiken.
 Click here to explore the exhibition.